DelsonTan/Hordeland/README.md

 * Soundtrack!

 ## Tech Stack
-* Mostly vanilla javascript (no game engine)
+* Pure javascript for rendering and game logic (no game engine)
-* Express server that manages game logic and websocket connections
+* Client-side rendering but zero game logic done on the front end
-* Socket.io
+* Express server to manage game logic and websocket (Socket.io) connections
 * React components for the user interface (chat, scoreboard, elimination log, elimination messages, login screen)

 ## Credits